openmaptiles/openmaptiles/QUICKSTART.md

 Delete the `./data/<area>.dc-config.yml` file, and re-start `./quickstart.sh <area>`

 Hint:
-* The [bboxfinder.com](http://bboxfinder.com) site can be used to find a bounding box using a map.
+* The [boundingbox.klokantech.com](https://boundingbox.klokantech.com/) site can be used to find a bounding box (CSV format) using a map.

 ### Check other commands